Our Programs for Families

 Applicants must provide picture identification for all adults, Social Security cards for the household, verification of children’s ages, proof of address, proof of loss or crisis such as a lay-off notice, proof of household income, the household’s utility cut-off notice or late rent or mortgage notice.
 Applicants must provide proof that they can cover the remainder of the bill.
 Losses of employment benefits or reduction in hours are not qualifying reasons for MIFA assistance.

-Of the 9,587 requests for assistance our Emergency Services program received in FY18, we were able to provide utility, rent, and mortgage assistance for 2,903 eligible families representing 3,222 adults and 1,301 children.
+Of the 7,769 unduplicated requests for assistance our Emergency Services program received in FY19, we were able to provide utility, rent, and mortgage assistance for 2,903 eligible families representing 3,222 adults and 1,301 children.

-89.91% of surveyed clients had active utility connections three months after receiving assistance, and 83.33% were connected after six months
+- 93.98% of sampled clients still had active utility connections three months after receiving assistance, and 95.18% were still connected after six months.

 Eligibility requirements | (901) 527-0226